-\paragraph{Delta compression for multi-dimensional vectors.} Our entropy analysis shows that compressing data at the same byte position across vectors could yield high compression savings.
-However, this would require separate compression streams for each byte position, which severely degrades retrieval performance due to numerous decompression operations.
-To address this, \sysname constructs a base vector by choosing the most frequent byte value at each byte position from all vectors being considered.
-It then employs XOR-based delta compression \cite{hershcovitch25, wang25}, as shown in Figure~\ref{fig:delta}, by applying bitwise-XOR operations to each vector with the base vector to produce an XOR-delta (with low entropy).
-The XOR-deltas are further compressed with lossless compression based on Huffman coding \cite{knuth85}, which offers fast decoding and a nearly optimal compression ratio \cite{entropycoders}.
-This maintains byte-positional locality and enables effective vector-level compression, rather than separate byte-level compressions.
-Note that prior studies related to delta compression \cite{ning24, hershcovitch25, wang25} do not consider multi-dimensional vectors, while we address this by carefully constructing base vectors.
+\para{Delta compression for multi-dimensional vectors.} Our entropy analysis shows that compressing values at the same byte position across vectors yields high savings.
+However, doing so directly requires a separate compression stream per byte position, causing numerous decompression operations that severely degrade retrieval performance.
+Instead, \sysname constructs a base vector by choosing the most frequent byte value at each byte position across all vectors being considered.
+It then applies XOR-based delta compression \cite{hershcovitch25, wang25}: each vector is bitwise-XORed with the base vector to produce a low-entropy XOR-delta.
+The XOR-deltas are then losslessly compressed using Huffman coding \cite{knuth85}, which offers fast decoding and near-optimal compression ratios \cite{entropycoders}.
+This preserves byte-positional locality while enabling vector-level compression through a single, unified compression stream.
+Compared to prior delta compression approaches \cite{ning24, hershcovitch25, wang25}, which operate on one-dimensional byte sequences, \sysname explicitly handles multi-dimensional vectors by constructing a dimension-aligned base vector.

-\paragraph{Auxiliary index compression.} In a graph-based index, the auxiliary data for each vector comprises a neighbor count and an adjacency list of integer identifiers.
-Since all neighbors are compared in each search anyway, the order of neighbors in the adjacency list does not affect search accuracy.
-Thus, \sysname sorts neighbor IDs in ascending order and transforms the list into a monotonically increasing sequence that becomes highly compressible.
-It applies the {\em Elias-Fano} algorithm \cite{elias74,fano71} to compactly store the sorted neighbor IDs using a {\em two-level representation}: each ID is split into lower and higher bits, where the lower bits have the same width across all IDs and record the exact representation, while the higher bits of all IDs are stored in a single bitmap for compact representation.
+\para{Auxiliary index compression.} Each vector's auxiliary index metadata comprises a neighbor count and an adjacency list of integer IDs.
+Since all neighbors are evaluated during search in an order-independent manner, \sysname sorts neighbor IDs in ascending order and transforms each adjacency list into a monotonically increasing integer sequence, making it highly compressible.
+It then applies the {\em Elias-Fano} algorithm \cite{elias74,fano71} to encode the sorted list using a {\em two-level representation}: the lower bits of each ID are stored at full precision with a fixed width across all IDs, while the higher bits of all IDs are encoded collectively in a compact bitmap.